DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2021-01-13-provider-first-registration-v1.md

 date: 2021-01-12
 ---

-This is the first sketch of a registation journey option that starts with the provider journey and then hands over to DfE to complete the TRN and final set up of the DfE account.
+This is the first sketch of a registration journey option that starts with the provider journey and then hands over to DfE to complete the TRN and final set up of the DfE account.

 ## User needs

-<b>As a teacher </b>
+<b>As a teacher</b>
 I need to register interest and apply for an NPQ course at my chosen provider<br />
-<b>As a teacher </b>
+<b>As a teacher</b>
 I need to provide the correct data about myself in the application form (TRN, DOB, Names)

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({